anju0618/libft/README.md

-*This project has been created as part of the 42 curriculum by [Makino Anju].*
+*This project has been created as part of the 42 curriculum by [Makino Anjou].*

 ---